wemake-services/meta/_rsdp/creating-issues.md

 ## What each issue must contain?

 0. All issues must follow the same templates
-1. All issues must be self contained.
-Reader should only have your issue to know what do you want and how do you want it done
+1. All issues must be self-contained.
+A reader should only have your issue to know what do you want and how do you want it done
 2. Each issue must have two roles: reporter and assignee, it does not matter if one person does cover two roles
-3. Each issue must contain estimated time, without estimated time you will not get paid for completing this issue.
+3. Each issue must contain the estimated time, without estimated time you will not get paid for completing this issue.
 Note that **only architect** can set and approve estimated time
 4. Each issue must have a single label (this is what is called a type)

 ### Bug